pythonlessons/YOLOv3-object-detection-tutorial/README.md

 # Right now writing detailed YOLO v3 tutorials for TensorFlow 2.x<br>
-Detection and custom training process works better and is more accurate:<br>
+Detection and custom training process works better, is more accurate and has more planned features to do:<br>
 https://github.com/pythonlessons/TensorFlow-2.x-YOLOv3

 # YOLOv3-object-detection-tutorial